marcosmolla/complexNet/README.md

 To cite package ‘complexNet’ in publications use:

-  Marco Smolla (2021). complexNet: Complex Network Generation.
+  Smolla M (2022). complexNet: Complex Network Generation.
-  R package version 0.1.0.
+  R package version 0.2.0.
   https://CRAN.R-project.org/package=complexNet

 A BibTeX entry for LaTeX users is